jrdegbe/thamesthrive-api/docs/events/event_validation.md

 Validation is cached and the default Time To Live for cache is 180 seconds.
 It means that validation schema will stay the same for 3 minutes even if it was change by the user.
 It will be red again after 180 seconds.
-To make the period longer or shorter, run Tracardi with environment variable EVENT_VALIDATOR_TTL set to the number of seconds you would like the system to cache the validation.
+To make the period longer or shorter, run ThamesThrive with environment variable EVENT_VALIDATOR_TTL set to the number of seconds you would like the system to cache the validation.

 ## Validation errors